A Gift of Love

 I traced my pattern, fused the fabric and began to cut carefully.
 Then I fused the cut top onto the red silk, and layered it with my batting.
 I mumbled a prayer as I stitched a small section, hoping the needle would not cut the fabric and cause it to tear.
 It didn’t.
 I satin stitched the cut edges and then quilted along the plaid lines of the silk.

 I layered the pillow back with batting as well and quilted it.
 Again thinking it would give the fabric stability.
 I piped the pillow and flipped it right-side out.
 I carefully stuffed it…but not quite carefully enough.
-The stretching of the fabric while stuffing it with the pillow form did cause a small tears, as well as a few spots where my fingernails poked the taut fabric.
-I was disappointed, but I know it won’t matter to my Mother.
+The stretching of the fabric while stuffing it with the pillow form did cause a few small tears, as well as a few spots where my fingernails poked the taut fabric.
+I was disappointed, but I knew it wouldn’t matter to my Mother.
 They aren’t very noticeable, and she will be touched by the love of the gift.

 After I made the gift, I dug down deeper in the box.
 Underneath the bottom sheet that the silk was wrapped in, was a flat bundle wrapped in sheeting with a note written in my Mother’s hand pinned to it.
 (This is the way of all of my family treasures)